 Collection: Furikake and Ochazuke

-Furikake, which means "to sprinkle" in Japanese, is, as its name suggests, a condiment that can be sprinkled on anything.
-The traditional recipe consists of dried and ground fish, seaweed, salt and sesame seeds.
-It's one of the main ingredients of ochazuke, a Japanese dish consisting of a bowl of rice over which hot green tea is poured.
+Furikake, which means "to sprinkle" in Japanese, is, as its name suggests, a condiment that can be sprinkled on anything you like.
+The traditional recipe consists of dried and ground fish,seaweeds, salt, and sesame seeds.
+It is one of the main ingredients in ochazuke, a Japanese dish consisting of a bowl of rice topped with hot green tea.

-• Furikake Seaweed Seasoning ⋅ Urashima Nori ⋅ 50g
+• Furikake seasoning with seaweeds Urashima Nori ⋅ 50g

 Regular price 6.90 €